squarebracket/neatqueue-bot-commands/README.md

 ## Record This Stream

 Shows the games won and lost on stream since stream started.
+Also shows the win/loss result for last map.

 ### Pro City